MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

     - *src/main/resources/META-INF/schema/restore_appOptions.schema.json* - This file defines JSON schema for the `appOptions` part of the restore request.
     - *src/main/resources/META-INF/services/com.mf.dp.uic.plugin.spi.BackupProvider* - This file specifies the full name of the class implementing the service interface (SPI)

-<h2>Preparation</h2>
+<h2>Prerequisites</h2>

 - JDK 17
 - Maven 3.6.3 or higher
-- Install and configure Data Protector 23.3 or above with at least one UIC instance.
+- Install and configure Data Protector 24.2 or above with at least one UIC instance.
-- To install UIC instance on your client machine, refer the Data Protector documentation.
+  To install UIC instance on your client machine, refer the Data Protector documentation.
 - Copy the UIC jar (integration-controller.jar) in the */opt/omni/unifIntegController/sdk* directory from the client machine where UIC instance is installed, and place it in *src/in-project-repo/com/mf/dp/integration-controller/23.3* directory of this project.
-The version of the UIC jar (23.3) must match the value of *project.parent.version* element in pom.xml of this project.
-The *sdk* directory also contains javadoc (integration-controller-23.3-javadoc.jar) that documents the classes in the UIC jar.
+The *sdk* directory also contains javadoc (integration-controller-24.2-javadoc.jar) that documents the classes in the UIC jar.
 Copy it over to the development system for reference as well.

-<h2>Development</h2>
+<h2>Develop Plugin</h2>

 1. Start by searching all Java source files (*.java) for the occurrences of `TODO` in order to get an understanding of where to focus efforts.
 Also, see [SampleFS Plugin](https://github.com/MicroFocus/data-protector-uic-plugin-archetype/tree/main/examples/samplefs-plugin) project for an example of developing a simple and functioning plugin based on the skeleton project generated from the archetype.
 The following lists the most essential places requiring modification: